H-E-B limiting cleansing products across Texas

 "In an effort to make sure all customers have access to hand sanitizer and hand soap, we are limiting purchase to 4 bottles of sanitizer and 4 bottles of hand soap per transaction in one shopping trip."

-"Occasionally we will limit product purchases to make sure our costumers can find the items they need."
+"Occasionally we will limit product purchases to make sure our customers can find the items they need."

 H-E-B also says that product limits are typical at their stores.
 They say it's to ensure costumers are able to find what they need and limits are part of H-E-B being prepared and protecting product availability.